ssc-sp/datahub-docs/DeveloperGuide/Workspace-Apps/Configuration.md

 Only members and admins of a workspace will be allowed to access the proxied app.
 A middleware will be in charge of enforcing this rule.

-To configuration an App we will do it statically in the Datahub configuration (for now).
+Workspace apps will be configure statically in the Datahub configuration (for now).
 The following is an example of how to configure one of these apps.

 **Configuration to forward all traffic for the DIE1 workspace app**